Day-Cohort-77/Bug-Ranch-Gvenus8/README.md

    }
    ```
    Explain this code with your best vocabulary.
-   > Your answer here
+   > a traditional loop, first we set the value of forestNumber to 0. we run the loop while the value forestnumber is less than 0, and increment the varible by 1 after each loop. with journey.push("forest"), we are taking the "string" "forest" and adding it the the end of the varible journey. .push is a method that allows us to do so.
 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.

-   > Your answer here
+database is an object whose value is two arrays. drovers and cattletypes.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?
-   > Your answer here
+we are defining the parameter of the function, the value will be defined when we assign an argument to it.
+.
 ## When You Are Done

 After you have answered all the questions above, you need to push all of your code back up to Github.
 Follow these instructions.